kanisterio/kanister/docs/index.rst

 the :ref:`architecture` section first. :ref:`install` will then allow you to work through the :ref:`tutorial`.

+Alternatively, you can start by installing :ref:`Kanister-enabled Helm applications<helm>` and then using Kanister to manipulate them.
+See the Quick Start section below and the documentation on :ref:`helm` for more information.

 Kanister is an open-source project and the source, this documentation, and more examples can be found on `GitHub
 <https://github.com/kanisterio/kanister>`_.